 Macau is a place that’s been playing on my mind ever since my mum and sister visited a few years ago.
 I promised myself that the next time I found myself in Hong Kong, I’d make time for a day trip to Macau.

 In my opinion, it’s definitely worth it to visit Macau if you have a spare day in Hong Kong.
 You don’t need a lot of money to do it, either.
+Just as Hong Kong has plenty of budget food options, so does Macau.
+Much of the island can be explored on foot, and if you’re only there for a day, there’s no need to fork out on accommodation.

 Take a peek: my Hong Kong-Macau photo diary.